FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/air_installation.md

 ## 2. Configure and use the console

-The console provides functions such as deploying contracts to FISCO BCOS nodes, initiating contract calls, and querying chain status.。
+The console provides functions such as deploying contracts to FISCO BCOS nodes, initiating contract calls, and querying chain status。

 ### Step 1.
 Install the console dependencies

-Console running depends on Java environment(We recommend Java 14.)and the installation command is as follows:
+Console running depends on Java environment(We recommend Java 14)and the installation command is as follows:

 ```shell
 # Ubuntu system installation java